jeras/verilator/docs/guide/faq.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You need to link your compiled Verilated code against the :code:`verilated.cpp` file found in the include directory of the Verilator kit.
+You need to link your compiled Verilated code against the :file:`verilated.cpp` file found in the include directory of the Verilator kit.
 This is one target in the ``$(VK_GLOBAL_OBJS)`` make variable, which should be part of your Makefile's link rule.
 If you use :vlopt:`--exe`, this is done for you.